BLASTchain/blast-tutorial/cross-dom-bridge-eth/README.md

 ### `depositETH`

-This function shows how to deposit ETH from Ethereum to OP Mainnet (or Goerli to OP Goerli).
+This function shows how to deposit ETH from Ethereum to BL Mainnet (or Goerli to BL Goerli).

 ```js
 const depositETH = async () => {